Airplane356/SPH-Simulation/README.md

 Each SPH particle represents a small volume of fluid and influences its surroundings through a smoothing kernel.

 2️⃣ Motion
 Each particle moves accordingly to Newton's second law, F=ma.
-We updated the positions by integrating with dt.
+We update its velocity by integrating acceleration over 𝑑𝑡 and update its position by integrating velocity over 𝑑𝑡.

 3️⃣ Forces
 The simulation uses two key forces: gravity and pressure forces.